Saks Fifth Avenue: Canada

 Canada expansion plans were drafted with the acquisition by HBC in 2013, calling for up to seven Saks stores across the country, of which three eventually opened.
 In February 2016, it opened a 150000 sqft Saks Fifth Avenue in downtown Toronto, in a section carved out of the building housing the flagship of its namesake department store, Hudson's Bay Company, connected by sky bridge to the largest downtown mall, Eaton Centre.
 A second Greater Toronto location opened at Sherway Gardens shortly thereafter.
 And in February 2018, its third Canadian store opened in Calgary at Chinook Centre.

-On March 14, 2025, shortly after the bankruptcy and collapse of Hudson's Bay, it was announced that Hudson's Bay would be liquidating and shuttering two of the three Saks Fifth Avenue locations in Canada and all 13 Saks Off 5th locations in Canada.
+On March 14, 2025, shortly after the bankruptcy and collapse of Hudson's Bay, the company announced that it would liquidate and shuttering two of the three Saks Fifth Avenue locations in Canada and all 13 Saks Off 5th locations in Canada.
 Liquidation sales are set to begin as soon as the following week, with locations to be permanently shuttered by June 2025.
 The Calgary store also eventually shut down.